Tennessee Education Code For Homeschooling

 Tennessee Code Annotated Section 49-6-3001.

-(a) The public schools shall be free to all persons above the age of six (6) years, or who will become six (6) years of age on or before September 30, residing within the state.
+(a) The public schools shall be free to all persons above the age of six (6) years, or who will become six (6) years of age on or before August 15 (effective 2014-15), residing within the state.

-(1) Any child residing within the state who is six (6) years of age or who will become six (6) years of age on or before September 30 may enter at the beginning of the term the public school designated by the local board of education having appropriate jurisdiction; provided, that such child enters within thirty (30) days after the opening day of the term.
+(1) Any child residing within the state who is six (6) years of age or who will become six (6) years of age on or before August 15 (effective 2014-15) may enter at the beginning of the term the public school designated by the local board of education having appropriate jurisdiction; provided, that such child enters within thirty (30) days after the opening day of the term.

 (2) Any child who will not become six (6) years of age until after December 31 shall not enter school during that school year; provided, that school systems having semiannual promotions may admit at the beginning of any semester children who will become six (6) years of age within sixty (60) days following the opening of the semester.